noameron/test-login-form/README.md

-# Gmail App Login Automation
+# Gmail App Login Form Quality

 This project automates the testing of the Gmail app's login form using Appium, pytest, and an Android emulator from Android Studio.
 It is designed to validate both positive and negative authentication flows.